gauravk-optimus/testpoc/README.md

 * Update the value of 'appID' as per your application
 * Create test classes for your application similar to 'TestClass.java'
 * Create screen classes similar to 'TestScreen.java'
-* To locate the elements you will need a 'Inspect.exe' tool which comes with Windows SDK or you can find at 'src/test/resources' the project
+* To locate the elements you will need 'Inspect.exe' tool which comes with Windows SDK or you can find at 'src/test/resources' the project

 Note: You can find the Application Id of your application as follows:
 * From UWP project-> Move to 'AppX\vs.appxrecipe' file.
 Note the value of 'RegisteredUserModeAppID' key
-* From installed app-> Navigate to 'C:\Users\<user>\AppData\Local\Packages' location.
+* From installed app-> Navigate to 'C:\Users\\<user>\AppData\Local\Packages' location.
 Here look for you application and copy the name of the installation folder